krzyswys/Localivores/README.md

 ###

-<p align="center">Individual market page where information about shop is displayed, all reviews, products and photos.</p>
+<h4 align="center">Individual market page where information about shop is displayed, all reviews, products and photos.</h4>

 ###